 Fundraising events hosted by animal rescues and shelters are not only good for getting much needed donations, but for building loyalty and connections with your supporters.
-Engaging in events is a fun way for your supporters to get involved while helping you achieve your fundraising goals.
 From something simple like a chess tournament to something more elaborate like a wine tasting event – there are options for every animal rescue or shelter that is looking to add events to their annual fundraising calendar!
 Enjoy our interviews and case studies on Fundraising Events too!

 This idea was originally done by a woman named Rosemary who we could not find a website for!
 We have seen this idea in social media and thought it was a must add to our list!